Seaside Goldenrod

 36 x 58 in.
 (91.4 x 147.3 cm)

-Collection of the Lodge on Little St. Simons Island
+Collection of Little St. Simons Island

 In the tidal pool on the left of the image, saltwater-tolerant spartina (Spartina alterniflora) dominates.
 As the land begins to rise, as seen toward the middle of the painting, the mixing of rainwater runoff has attracted a slightly less salt-tolerant variety of spartina (Spartina patens) as well as sea ox-eye daisy, a shrubby high-marsh species.
 Continuing higher and rising completely above the tidal influence, muhly grass, wax myrtle, and the glorious seaside goldenrod have colonized this remnant dune.
-These plants can tolerate living very close to the ocean, but not right on the beach.
+These plants can tolerate living very close to the ocean, but not right on the beach. – adapted from The Wild Treasury of Nature)

 Exhibition History